paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-023-coast-guard-auxiliary.md

 **(b)** Each organizational element or unit of the Coast Guard Auxiliary organization (but excluding any corporation formed by an organizational element or unit of the Auxiliary under subsection (c) of this section), shall, except when acting outside the scope of section 822, at all times be deemed to be an instrumentality of the United States, for purposes of the following:

-(1) Chapter 26 11 So in original.
-Probably should be 171. of title 28 (popularly known as the Federal Tort Claims Act).
+(1) Chapter 171 of title 28 (popularly known as the Federal Tort Claims Act).

 (2) [Section 2733 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2733&num=0&edition=prelim) (popularly known as the Military Claims Act).